NATIONAL WHISTLEBLOWER DAY

 HOW TO OBSERVE

 Learn more about whistleblowers and whistleblower protections.
 Use #NationalWhistleblowerDay to share on social media.

-National Whistleblower Day commemorates July 30th, 1778, the day the Continental Congress passed a historic and unanimous resolution honoring ten sailors and marines who spoke out against their commander’s abuses of his office.
-In doing so, the Founding Fathers declared that it was the duty of all Americans, “to give the earliest information to Congress or other proper authority of any misconduct, frauds, or misdemeanors.”
-In modern terms, it is an American’s duty to report corruption when they suspect it.
+National Whistleblower Day commemorates July 30th, 1778, the day the Continental Congress passed a historic and unanimous resolution.
+The resolution honored ten sailors and marines who spoke out against their commander’s abuses of his office.
+In doing so, the Founding Fathers declared it was the duty of all Americans, “to give the earliest information to Congress or other proper authority of any misconduct, frauds, or misdemeanors.”
+In modern terms, it’s an American necessity to report corruption when they suspect it.
 The United States Senate first recognized National Whistleblower Day in 2013.